 Prospective students must initially complete a Language, Literacy and Numeracy (LLN) skills assessment prior to the course commencing.
-This will need to be completed at least 48 hours prior to any course commencing.
-The assessment is conducted online via an electronic invitation.
+Candidates may NOT commence study until this has been assessed and candidate capacity for study and learning support needs are determined.
+The assessment is conducted online via an electronic invitation or on-site at STA Campuses.
 This allows Star Training staff ample time to conduct the necessary administrative requirements, including the identification of individual learning needs, the ability to offer Recognition of Prior Learning (RPL), identify any health and medical conditions, verify identity where required or acknowledge other areas which may impact on your ability to successfully complete the training.